amisstea/operator-pipelines-poc/README.md

 #### Workaround

 The `tkn` `ClusterTask` can be used to start pipelines and monitor their logs.
-An example of this can be found in the `run-operator-test-pipeline` pipeline task.
 A means for propagating results from an embedded pipeline into a pipeline which wraps it may need more research.
 It may need to be solved with a more advanced feature like `CustomTasks` which is still in alpha and a [non-trivial](https://github.com/tektoncd/community/blob/main/teps/0002-custom-tasks.md#drawbacks)